tirtho/docker-python-aml/README.md

 ### Create AML Environment in notebook

-Open Azure Machine Learning Studio and create your notebook or import the notebook _ **CreateCustomEnvFromADockerImage.ipynb** _ from my repository [docker-python-aml](https://github.com/tirtho/docker-python-aml) in github,
+Open Azure Machine Learning Studio and create your notebook or import the notebook [CreateCustomEnvFromADockerImage.ipynb][CreateCustomEnvFromADockerImage.ipynb] from my repository [docker-python-aml](https://github.com/tirtho/docker-python-aml) in github,

-Create a folder _ **diabetes-training** _ in the above notebook at the same level where you have created the .ipynb file above.
-Then, copy the _ **diabetes\_training.py** _ and the _ **diabetes.csv** _ files from my repository [docker-python-aml](https://github.com/tirtho/docker-python-aml) in github.
+Create a folder [diabetes-training][diabetes-training] in the above notebook at the same level where you have created the .ipynb file above.
+Then, copy the [diabetes_training.py][diabetes_training.py] and the [diabetes.csv][diabetes.csv] files from my repository [docker-python-aml](https://github.com/tirtho/docker-python-aml) in github.

-In _ **CreateCustomEnvFromADockerImage.ipynb** _ edit the following variables to enter your Azure Container Registry address and Service Principal details.
+In [CreateCustomEnvFromADockerImage.ipynb][CreateCustomEnvFromADockerImage.ipynb] edit the following variables to enter your Azure Container Registry address and Service Principal details.

 	env_name.python.user_managed_dependencies=True
 	env_name.docker.base_image = "<your azure container registry name>.azurecr.io/demo-aml/<name of the docker image>:latest"
 	env_name.docker.base_image_registry.username = "<azure container registry service principal id>" env_name.docker.base_image_registry.password = "<service principal password>"

-Create a Compute Target named CustomAMLCompute or attach to your existing Compute Target by setting the following parameter, cluster\_name in the _ **CreateCustomEnvFromADockerImage.ipynb** _ notebook
+Create a Compute Target named CustomAMLCompute or attach to your existing Compute Target by setting the following parameter, cluster_name in the [CreateCustomEnvFromADockerImage.ipynb][CreateCustomEnvFromADockerImage.ipynb] notebook

 	cluster_name = "CustomAMLCompute"

-Now run your notebook _ **CreateCustomEnvFromADockerImage.ipynb** _.
+Now run your notebook [CreateCustomEnvFromADockerImage.ipynb][CreateCustomEnvFromADockerImage.ipynb].

 Once it completes go to the Run history and find that the output folder contains the pickled file containing your trained model.